patrickmogul/grav/README.md

 # grav
-Grav CMS, PHP, docker-compose for Traefik
+Grav CMS docker-compose file with support for Traefik Custom PHP build inside docker-compose with requirements Fresh install of Grav version 1.6.19 in site/ ready for customization